Updated 8/22/2024

 (1) Layer Name

-Displays the name of the data layer.
+Displays the name of the layer to which the data belongs.

-(2) Field
+(2) Fields

-Enter or select values according to the field type.
+Enter/select values according to the field type.

-(3) Photo Capture Button
+(3) Take Photo Button

-Captures a photo.
+Takes a photo.

-(4) Photo Selection Button
+(4) Select Photo Button

-Selects a photo.
+Selects an existing photo.

 (5) Photo Display/Delete